-- An "or equivalent" test has been considered proving the request is justified. - 11.13.4 Under no circumstances will Procurement Services endorse a retrospective SQA/STA, where the Health Board has already entered into an arrangement directly. - 11.13.5 As SQA or STA are only used in exceptional circumstances the Health Board, through the Chief Executive, must report each, including the specifics of the exceptional circumstances and the total financial commitment, in sufficient detail to its Audit Committee.
-The report will include any corrective action/advice provided by the Chief Executive, Director of Finance or NWSSP Director of Procurement Services to prevent recurrence by the Health Board. - 11.13.6 The Audit Committee may consider further steps to be appropriate, such as: - Instruct a representative of the Health Board to attend Audit Committee; - Escalate to the Board: - Request an internal Audit Review; - Request further training or - Take internal disciplinary action. - 11.13.7 No SQA/STA is required where the seeking of competition is not possible, nor would the application of the SQA/STA procedure add value to the process/aid the delivery of a value for money outcome.
+- An "or equivalent" test has been considered proving the request is justified. - 11.13.4 Under no circumstances will Procurement Services endorse a retrospective SQA/STA, where the Health Board has already entered into an arrangement directly.
+A lack of sufficient time to complete the procurement process is not an acceptable reason for the requesting of an SQA/STA. - 11.13.5 As SQA or STA are only used in exceptional circumstances the Health Board, through the Chief Executive, must report each, including the specifics of the exceptional circumstances and the total financial commitment, in sufficient detail to its Audit Committee.
+The report will include any corrective action/advice provided by the Chief Executive, Director of Finance or NWSSP Director of Procurement Services to prevent recurrence by the Health Board. - 11.13.6 The Audit Committee may consider further steps to be appropriate, such as: - Instruct a representative of the Health Board to attend Audit Committee: - Escalate to the Board; - · Request an internal Audit Review; - Request further training or - Take internal disciplinary action. - 11.13.7 No SQA/STA is required where the seeking of competition is not possible, nor would the application of the SQA/STA procedure add value to the process/aid the delivery of a value for money outcome.
 Procurement Manual details schedule of departures from SQA/STA where competition not possible. - 11.13.8 For performance monitoring purposes, the NWSSP Procurement Service will retain a central register of all such activity including SQA/STA's not endorsed by Procurement or any exceptional matters.